 41. Sell Things on Craigslist and Facebook Marketplace

 The sky is the limit with this one.
-It’s a great place to flip items such as furniture that you’ve restored, but you can also use it sell things you build from scratch.
+It’s a great place to flip items such as furniture that you’ve restored, but you can also use it to sell things you build from scratch.
 Thomas built and sold computers, for example.
 Just make sure that whatever you’re selling isn’t illegal, and you’re good to go.

 42. Translate Foreign-Language Documents

 People need things translated, and there aren’t enough full-time employees to do it (especially if the language is obscure or has a small number of speakers).
 This is where websites like Translatorscafe, Gengo, and VerbalizeIt come in.
-They provide translations services to businesses using freelance translators.
+They provide translation services to businesses using freelance translators.